 It is also important to mention this potent compound decreases brain inflammation, which is a risk factor for poor cognitive functioning, depression, and neurodegenerative diseases.

-Additionally, one study found that sulforaphane improves cognitive performance and reduces dysfunction of working memory caused by traumatic brain injury.
+Additionally, one study found that sulforaphane improves cognitive performance and reduces the dysfunction of working memory caused by traumatic brain injury.
 Consumption of broccoli sprouts has the tremendous potential to improve memory.

 Scientists discovered that sulforaphane successfully recovered memory in animals with chemically-induced memory impairment.